Addiction Isn’t “The” Problem

 Trauma and its Connection to Addiction

-The field of addiction research and treatment identifies trauma as a significant contributing factor to patterns of substance abuse and addiction.
-This current research shows us that traumatic experiences, especially when they occur early in life, create a greater vulnerability to developing substance abuse problems.
+The field of addiction research and treatment identifies trauma as a significant contributing factor in substance misuse and addiction disorders.
+This current research shows us that traumatic experiences, especially when they occur early in life, create a greater vulnerability to developing substance misuse problems.
 Here are some statistics from a variety of sources that show just how significant this connection is:

 In North America, the percentage of people diagnosed with Post-Traumatic Stress Disorder (PTSD) over the course of their lifetime is around 7%.
-In the substance-abusing population, this percentage increases dramatically – various studies show that 36-50% of people receiving treatment for substance abuse also experience the symptoms of PTSD.
+In the substance-misusing population, this percentage increases dramatically – various studies show that 36-50% of people receiving treatment for a substance use disorder also experience the symptoms of PTSD.

-Dr. Edward Khantzian, a Harvard Medical School researcher, developed the self-medication hypothesis of substance abuse.
-His research demonstrates that people with PTSD are four times more likely to develop problems with substance abuse than those without.
-A history of childhood trauma also leads to using substances at an earlier age as well as leading to greater substance abuse overall.
+Dr. Edward Khantzian, a Harvard Medical School researcher, developed the self-medication hypothesis of substance misuse.
+His research demonstrates that people with PTSD are four times more likely to develop problems with substance misuse than those without.
+A history of childhood trauma also leads to using substances at an earlier age as well as leading to greater substance misuse overall.

 Can you allow yourself to consider that addiction may be just one of the symptoms of “the problem” of unidentified or unresolved trauma?